dotnet/docs/docs/machine-learning/how-to-guides/serve-model-serverless-azure-functions-ml-net.md

     In Solution Explorer, right-click on your project and select **Manage NuGet Packages**.
 Choose "nuget.org" as the Package source, select the Browse tab, search for **Microsoft.ML**, select that package in the list, and select the **Install** button.
 Select the **OK** button on the **Preview Changes** dialog and then select the **I Accept** button on the **License Acceptance** dialog if you agree with the license terms for the packages listed.

-## Add Pre-built Model To Project
+## Add Pre-trained Model To project

 1. Copy your pre-built model to the *MLModels* folder.
 1. In Solution Explorer, right-click your pre-built model file and select **Properties**.
 Under **Advanced**, change the value of **Copy to Output Directory** to **Copy if newer**.

-## Create Function to Analyze Sentiment
+## Create Azure Function to analyze sentiment

 Create a class to predict sentiment.
 Add a new class to your project: